porterhau5/bash-honeyport/README.md

 This tool works by setting up a netcat listener on a specified TCP port.
 Any host that makes a full connection (completes the TCP 3-Way Handshake) will be added to an iptables DROP rule.
 All input received from the offending host after the 3-WHS is routed to /dev/null.
 Once the connection terminates, the iptables DROP rule is added, iptables are saved, some metadata is sent to a log file, and the netcat process is restarted.

-This first version only supports the syntax for RedHat/CentOS-flavored machines.

 Output log
 ----------
-By default, will write to "list.txt" in the current working directory.
+By default, will write to "list.csv" in the current working directory.
 Logs in the following format: sip,datestamp,timestamp,timezone,timezoneoffset,epoch
 * sip: IP of the offending host
 * datestamp: YYYY-MM-DD